Cinephile by heart, techie/computer geek by necessity. I write about both topics.

 Horror films aren’t new.
 They are as old as the medium itself.
 Through the years, countless horror films have been made; some successful, others not so much: from early silents like Nosferatu to recent outings like The Conjuring.
 But one common trait of horror films is how they play on our fears to elicit a response.
 Whether it’s fear of death, pain, disaster, or anything unknown to us, horror films put it upfront to scare us.

 Through all those years, the 1970’s come forward as one of the best decades for the genre.
-Films like Halloween, The Texas Chain Saw Massacre, Dawn of the Dead, The Omen, even Jaws if you feel like including it in this genre, were released during this decade.
+Films like Halloween, The Texas Chain Saw Massacre, Dawn of the Dead, The Omen, even Jaws if you feel like including it in this genre, were released during that decade.
 Last weekend, I revisited two of the most iconic horror films ever, both of which happen to be among my favorites: The Exorcist and Alien.
-Both released during the 70’s (The Exorcist in 1973 and Alien in 1979), they deal with two seemingly opposing fears: fear of the spiritually unknown and fear of the scientifically unknown.
+Both released during the 70’s (The Exorcist in 1973 and Alien in 1979), they deal with seemingly opposing fears: fear of the spiritually unknown and fear of the scientifically unknown.

 Release Date: December 26, 1973

 Starring: Ellen Burstyn, Linda Blair, Jason Miller, Max Von Sydow

 In The Exorcist, 12-year-old Regan MacNeil (Linda Blair) starts presenting mysterious symptoms in her behavior, and subsequently in her physique.
 After medical tests bring no definitive answer, her desperate mother, actress Chris (Ellen Burstyn), has to face the possibility of her daughter being victim of a demonic possession.
 In an attempt to save her, she resorts to Father Damien Karras (Jason Miller) to perform an exorcism.